udacity-om/ud_self_driving_car_engineer/CarND-Behavioral-Cloning-P3/writeup_template.md

 My first step was to use a convolution neural network model similar to the LeNet.
 I thought this model might be appropriate because it also works on images as input.
 I had to make changes in the last layer as I needed only one output whereas LeNet had 10 outputs.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-To reduce training time I cropped the image to concentrate only on the road and resized the image to (64, 64, 3).
-To better train my network I randomly choose images from the three cameras with corresponding adjustment to steering angle.
-I normalized and mean centered the images as part of preprocessing.
+To better train my network i used augmentation techniques.
 I found that my first model(LeNet) did well with respect to keeping the vehicle on track but the mean square error plot showed that the model was overfitting at the end of 5 epochs.

 ![alt text][image14]